XenoEmblems/XenoEmblems.github.io/Cagematch/README.md

 Nicolas Page search engine using the The Movie DB API calls with Handlebars templating.

-Once the movie is found you can learn more about the movie and use http://www.canistream.it/ to see if the movie is available for streaming (Not Owned by me)
+Once the movie is found you can learn more about the movie and use http://www.canistream.it/ to see if the movie is available for streaming (Not owned by me)

 http://xenoemblems.github.io/cagematch.html